molgenis/1M-cells/README.md

 ## Overview

 The code to generate the results is separated by the different steps taken to get from the raw data to the results.
-Software requirements are as follows:
+Languages and packages are listed below:

   - R >= 3.6.1
   - Seurat >= 3.1